fastly/terraform-provider-fastly/docs/resources/tls_subscription.md

   # }
   # ```
   # but since the "managed_dns_challenges" attribute is only known after apply,
-  # you will need to create this resource separately ("--target" option) and may not be ideal.
+  # you will need to create this resource separately ("-target" option) and may not be ideal.
   for_each = {
     for domain in fastly_tls_subscription.example.domains :
     replace(domain, "*.", "") => element([